#104Black Coffee Twig Borer traps

 - Pruning and de-suckering to avoid bushiness.

 - Avoiding alternate BCTB host trees as companion trees such as Maesopsis eminii or Markhamia platycalyx.
+Its presence and damage are also reported in avocado and cocoa plantations.

 - Planting of shade trees recommended by research institutions, e.g. Albizia coriaria, Ficus spp. (see Companion trees).
 Shaded coffee systems attract birds that feed on the pests.
 However, observe the recommended shade density to avoid too much shading, which often creates a conducive atmosphere for the pests to thrive.